hook_menu

 Define menu items and page callbacks.

 This hook enables modules to register paths in order to define how URL requests are handled.
-Paths may be registered for URL handling only, but can also register a link to be placed in a menu (usually the Navigation menu).
+Paths may be registered for URL handling only, or they can register a link to be placed in a menu (usually the Navigation menu).
 A path and its associated information is commonly called a "menu router item".
+This hook is rarely called (for example, when modules are enabled), and its results are cached in the database.

 function mymodule_menu() {